Ybalrid/Ogre_glTF/README.md

  - There's several little issues with the texture loading.
 A small refactor would help.
 See the TODO comments.
  - Library is not "installable" from CMakeLists.txt yet.
 Users need to get the .dll / .so file accessible to their program, and point their compiler to look for headers the "include" directory
  - Can only load one mesh and it's associated material in a file.
 Will either load the first one, of the fist node of the default scene, depending if the default scene is set
- - Library only has been tested on an handfull of glTF files.
+ - Library only has been tested on an handfull of glTF files, so some corner cases may make it not work.

 ## Building